 To make turkey soup put the stripped turkey carcass into a slow cooker and covered the bones with water.
 The bones should be simmered overnight for turkey broth.
 See this recipe for making turkey soup.
 The leftover meat is refrigerated to cool it completely before the leftovers are packaged into serving sizes for future meals.

 Remember the year that there was a power outage on Christmas morning before the turkey was finished cooking?
 Neither do I. No one remembers the bad stuff if the inconveniences are followed by loving times with family.
 Grandma knew how to roast a turkey that made memories.

-But one of the secrets of grandma’s best tasting turkey dinner was how special each person felt at the table.
+But one of the secrets of grandma’s best-tasting turkey dinner was how special each person felt at the table.
 Grandma knew the importance of family.
 Grandma tried to make each person feel loved, important, and special.
 And if your grandma didn’t do that because she was too busy in the kitchen, well, that’s one part of the tradition that’s in your power to change.

 When we look at the past with a romantic idealism we sometimes forget that grandmas sometimes make mistakes, don’t get it perfect, or even get tired and grumpy at the end of a long holiday.
-So knowing that, if your turkey doesn’t turn out quite like you remember, if your cranberry sauce gets left in the fridge until the pie is served, or if the mash potatoes have a few lumps, cut yourself some slack.
-Don’t sweat the small stuff but focus on the small people, like grandma did.
+So knowing that, if your turkey doesn’t turn out quite as you remember, if your cranberry sauce gets left in the fridge until the pie is served, or if the mash potatoes have a few lumps, cut yourself some slack.
+Don’t sweat the small stuff but focus on the small people, as grandma did.
 (And if she didn’t, it’s your turn now to make memories.)

 What’s one thing you do differently at Thanksgiving or Christmas that your grandmother did NOT do?
 Why did you choose to change that thing?